orioledb/orioledb/doc/usage.md

 * `archive_mode = on` -- set it to use S3 mode
 * `orioledb.s3_region` -- specify S3 region, where the S3 bucket is created.
 * `orioledb.s3_host` -- access endpoint address for S3 bucket (without `https://` prefix).
 E.g. mybucket.s3-accelerate.amazonaws.com
+* `orioledb.s3_prefix` -- Prefix to prepend to S3 object name (may contain bucket name if it is not in endpoint)
+* `orioledb.s3_use_https` -- Use https for S3 connections (or http otherwise).
+The default is `on`.
+(Make sure that it matches server, especially for localhost connections)
 * `orioledb.s3_accesskey` -- specify AWS access key to authenticate the bucket.
 * `orioledb.s3_secretkey` -- specify AWS secret key to authenticate the bucket.
 * `orioledb.s3_num_workers` -- specify the number of AWS workers syncing data to S3 bucket.
 More workers could make sync faster.
 20 - is a recommended value that is enough in most cases.